angrifel/gen-mdl/README.md

         text : string

 ```
-## What do I get after invoking mdlgen?
+## What do I get after invoking genmdl?

 For the model above you would get the following files